Todiguide guide turistiche della Regione Umbria 389 424 62 62

 • Meet the guide at Piazza Cahen parking lot (pay lot, at the edge of the old town )

-• Close to the fortress you can admire one of the masterpieces of Italian architecture: the renowned Patrick’s Well**, commissioned by Pope Clemens VII in 1527.
+• Near the fortress you can admire one of the masterpieces of Italian architecture: the renowned St. Patrick’s Well**, commissioned by Pope Clemens VII in 1527.
 Designed by Antonio da Sangallo the Younger, the well is about 207 feet deep.
+The well is accessible by paying an entrance ticket and being willing to go down 248 stairs and climb as many!

 OrvietoDuomo